paul-wolf/djaq/docs/querysets.rst

 .. code:: python

-   Book.objects.all().aggregate(Avg('price'))
+   Book.objects.aggregate(Avg('price'))

-Get the difference from the average off the maximum price:
+Get the difference from the average off the maximum price for each publisher:

 .. code:: python